-Over time computers do start to run slower, this is an unfortunate thing, and it can become frustrating for users who are not sure how to go about de-cluttering their PC and making it run faster.
+Over time, computers start to run slower, this is an unfortunate thing, and it can become frustrating for users who are not sure how to de-cluttering their PC and making it run faster.

-There are lots of companies who charge for software disk clean up tool options, but you can do this PC cleaning quickly and easily with these few steps that won’t cost you a penny.
+Many companies charge for software disk clean-up tool options, but you can do this PC cleaning quickly and easily with these few steps that won’t cost you a penny.

-We will also show you one way in which you can prevent ads and malware from reaching your computer by securing your device connection.
+We will also show you how you can prevent ads and malware from reaching your computer by securing your device connection.

 Why do I need to Clean My Computer?